 Do you feel a draft in your house, even when the windows and doors are closed?
 Do you notice that your heating or cooling bills are higher than they should be?
 Do you suffer from poor air quality, allergies, or asthma?
-If you answered yes to any of these , chances are that you have air leaks in your house.
+If you answered yes to any of these questions, chances are that you have air leaks in your house.
 These leaks can be found around doors, windows, and even in attic and basement areas, and can result in higher electricity costs and reduced lifespan of your air conditioning unit.
 However, by properly air sealing your home, you can lower your heating and cooling costs by an average of 15%, according to the EPA.

 Air leaks are small openings or cracks in the walls, ceilings, floors, windows, doors, or other parts of your house that allow outside air to enter and inside air to escape.
 Air leaks can make your house uncomfortable, unhealthy, and expensive to maintain.
 They can also cause moisture problems, mold growth, and structural damage.
 In cold weather, warm air rises in your house, just like it does in a chimney.
 This air, which you have paid to heat, is just wasted as it rises up into your attic and sucks cold air in all around your home — around windows, doors, and through holes into the basement and wood framing.